spryker/spryker-docs/docs/scos/dev/module-migration-guides/201811.0/migration-guide-priceproduct.md

 ## Upgrading from Version 2.* to Version 4.0.0
 {% info_block infoBox %}
 In order to dismantle the Horizontal Barrier and enable partial module updates on projects, a Technical Release took place.
 Public API of source and target major versions are equal.
 No migration efforts are required.
-Please [contact us](https://support.spryker.com/hc/en-us) if you have any questions.
+Please [contact us](https://spryker.com/en/support/) if you have any questions. if you have any questions.
 {% endinfo_block %}

 ## Upgrading from Version 1.* to Version 2.*